CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 The resources required to perform the task and meet safety requirements SHOULD be in sufficient quantity.
 It SHOULD give appropriate test procedures before use of the equipment.
 For inventory management, the resources SHOULD be listed in inventories.
 In order to prevent the misuse of data, the reliable deletion or destruction of resources SHOULD be regulated.

-#### ORP.1.A9 Proper Disposal of Protected Equipment [Staff, Information Security Officer (ISB)]
+#### ORP.1.A9 Proper Disposal of Protected Equipment [Employees, Information Security Officer (ISB)]

 Operating and material resources SHOULD be disposed of in such a way that no conclusions can be drawn as to their use or contents.
 The disposal of protective materials SHOULD be regulated.
 All employees SHOULD know these regulations.
-To dispose of sensitive material, appropriate disposal facilities, such as: B. shredder available.
+To dispose of sensitive material, suitable disposal facilities, such as B. shredder available.
 Protective material collected for disposal SHOULD be protected against unauthorized access.

 #### ORP.1.A10 Responding to security breaches [Information Security Officer (ISB)]